javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 let sum = (a, b) => {  // the figure bracket opens a multiline function let result = a + b;
 *!*
-  return result; // if we use figure brackets, must use return */!*
+  return result; // if we use figure brackets, use return to get results */!*
 };